-Almost if not all online sportsbooks entice bettors, especially new ones with plenty of sports betting bonuses.
-You may have seen it advertised on TV, on the Internet, or on a bus stop somewhere.
+Almost if not all online sportsbooks entice bettors -especially new ones- with plenty of sports-betting bonuses.
+You may have seen them advertised on TV, on the Internet, or on a bus stop somewhere.
 This is not a scam.
 Sportsbooks will truly give players free bets, free money, or whatever online sports betting bonus they are offering.

 Sports Betting Bonuses Explained

-There are many forms of sports betting bonuses and while they all serve the same purpose: to incentive players to bet, they are quite different.
+There are many types of sports betting bonuses and, while they all serve the same purpose: to encourage players to bet, they are quite different.

-The most popular one is the one that is advertised all the time: a deposit bonus or deposit match.
-This bonus, as it says, will reward new bettors with free money or free bets (sometimes called “free play”) equal to the amount they deposited – to an extent.
+The most popular one is the one we see advertised all the time: a deposit bonus or a deposit match.
+This bonus, as its name states, will reward new bettors with free money or free bets (sometimes called “free play”) equal to the amount they deposited… to an extent.

 This bonus will read something like “100% of your first deposit up to $200.”
 This means the book will give the bettor up to $200 if they deposit $200 (100%) or more for the first time with a sportsbook.